foundrybot-ca/foundrybot/README.md

 ## FAQ

 **Why Bash?**
-Because it has zero dependencies and works with every modern Linux.
-In fact, the **entire** deployment uses a small set of standard packages and a single Bash entrypoint.
-Bash is the right tool for early‑boot — there’s no Python when no OS is installed, but Bash is there. 🙂
+Because it has zero dependencies and works with every modern Linux kernel where no OS exists yet.
+In fact, the **entire** deployment tool only uses a few packages to build the entire world.

 **“The script is messy.”**
 Guilty — it’s **WIP and atomic**.
 The goal is functional reliability first, with minimal moving parts.
 Once the design settles, it will be split into clean modules.